verbelowski/starlight/en_privacy.md

 <h2>6.
 Other data</h2>
 <ul>
   <li>In accordance with art.
 4 sec.
-1 and recital 26 GDPR, they do not constitute personal data, therefore, they are not specified in this Policy (mention in point four of the Policy), and no consents of Service Recipients are collected for their processing.</li>
+1 and recital 26 GDPR, they do not constitute personal data, therefore, they are not specified in this Terms (mention in point four of the Terms), and no consents of Service Recipients are collected for their processing.</li>
   <li>The Service Provider also collects and processes technical information necessary for service provision, e.g., configuration settings assigned by the Service Recipient or data of Discord servers where the bot has been added.</li>
 </ul>